agiletiger/soft-delete-triggers/README.md

-# sequelize-paranoid-cascade
+# sequelize-paranoid-delete

-sequelize-paranoid-cascade allows cascading deletions when using paranoid mode in sequelize
+sequelize-paranoid-delete enables onDelete when using paranoid mode in sequelize

 ## Highlights